learn-co-curriculum/dsc-curriculum-guidelines/master-solution-branch-splitter/README.md

 ### How It Works

+#### Labs

+Labs in the DS curriculum have a `solution` branch in addition to `master` and `curriculum` branches.

 The `curriculum` branch has two copies of every code cell.
 The one with no special markup goes to the `master` branch, the one with a `__SOLUTION__` tag goes to the `solution` branch.

 Markdown cells have only one copy, and the same content populates both `master` and `solution`.

+#### Lessons

+Lessons in the DS curriculum do not have `solution` branches.
+Typically if they are written using Jupyter Notebooks, they have `curriculum` and `master` branches, which are in sync with each other.
+In order to use this script (which automatically generates README content and includes it in GitHub), you still want to use the `curriculum` branch for development.

+If there is not a `curriculum` branch in the repository, this script is not applicable.

 ### What This Script Does